National Scientific Committee on Cultural Landscapes and Cultural Routes Intangible Cultural Heritage (NSC-CLCR) – Understanding Cultural Landscapes

 Understanding Cultural Landscapes

 The Australia ICOMOS National Scientific Committee (NSC) on Cultural Landscapes and Cultural Routes was formed in 2010.
-Rachel Jackson and Kirsty Altenburg are the current convenors of the NSC.
-Rachel is a member of the ISC on Cultural Landscapes and Kirsty is a member of the ISC on Cultural Routes.

 The NSC produced a flyer on Understanding Cultural Landscapes – click on the links below.

 - Understanding Cultural Landscapes – Flyer 5.1 For Print

 - Understanding Cultural Landscapes – Flyer 5.1 Low Res